carylwyatt/carylwyatt.github.io/_posts/2018-08-06-week-of-6-august.md

 *Just a personal note to self: yesterday, you were so frustrated by this you almost cried ~10 separate times.
 Even last night when you were telling Scott all about it, you almost cried again.
 You're not a crier.
 You were legit angry at this not working after a full MONTH and you still couldn't figure it out.
 After sleeping on it, you came back with a clear head and kept going.
 YOU DID IT.*

 Okay, it's running, but the ajax request isn't being sent correctly.
 I'll get this sorted out after a massive celebration.
 I'm guessing this is a problem with the exposed port.
 That whole part of the docker container has not been on my radar as of yet.

+## 9 aug

+HTTP request problem solved: when I cloned my github repo I forgot to change the fake google URL to the real google URL. :joy:

+I did end up changing my Dockerfile to expose port 443: `EXPOSE 443` and added the `-p 443:443` to the `docker run` command.
+I have no idea if this made any kind of difference, so I might end up testing and modifying that later.

+Now I just need to figure out how to run the docker container indefinitely.
+I assume it has something to do with the detacehed flag `-d`.
+I'm also not sure it matters whether or not the app runs on the `docker run` command.
+It currently initializes the REPL and immediately closes the board...
+I wonder why?